CG634

-The CG634 is the Canadian Armed Forces' main combat helmet.
+The CG634 is the main combat helmet of the Canadian Armed Forces.
 It was introduced in 1997 and is based on the French Gallet TC-3 helmet.
 The helmet has protection equal to an NIJ Level 3a rating, being able to stop a shot from a .357 Magnum.

 History

-The Canadian military sought a replacement for the steel M1 Helmet in the 1980s.
+The Canadian military sought a replacement for the steel M1 helmet in the 1980s.
 In 1984 it trialled the British Mk.
-6, the American PASGT, and the Israeli OR402 composite helmets to determine the best characteristics of form, fit and ballistic protection.
-A concept design was developed and the Barrday Co. of Cambridge, Ontario, received a contract to produce over 2,000 Spectra helmets between 1988 and 1990 for ballistic, engineering, and user trials.
+6, the American PASGT and the Israeli OR402 composite helmets to determine the best characteristics of form, fit and ballistic protection.
+A concept design was developed and the Barrday Co. of Cambridge, Ontario, received a contract to produce over 2,000 Spectra helmets between 1988 and 1990 for ballistic, engineering and user trials.
 While the Barrday helmet performed well ballistically, field trials identified significant shortcomings.

 The Barrday contract was scrapped and the search for a new helmet resumed in late 1992.
-After testing a number of European off-the-shelf designs the process was completed in May 1996 and a contract to produce 60,000 helmets was issued to the French company Gallet, which produced the TC-3 helmet and its variants for the French, Danish, and Austrian armies.
-From 1997 to 2004 the CG634 was manufactured by Gallet Sécurité Internationale in Saint-Romuald, Quebec.
+After testing a number of European off-the-shelf designs the process was completed in May 1996 and a contract to produce 60,000 helmets was issued to the French company Gallet, which produced the TC-3 helmet and its variants for the French, Danish and Austrian armies.
+From 1997 to 2004 the CG634 was manufactured by Gallet Sécurité Internationale Inc in Saint-Romuald, Quebec.
 Subsequent contracts were placed with MSA, which bought Gallet in 2002.

+Revision Military Inc (now rebranded as Galvion inc as of 2019 as they sold the eyewear branch along with the name) purchased the MSA Gallet factory that produced CG634 helmets from Mine Safety Appliances in 2012.
+They were awarded contracts to produce replacement parts and refurbish CG634 helmet shells during 2015-2020.